 “Yum!” said Will.
 “Thumbs up on this healthy recipe, Vinny.
 It’s delicious!”

 And that’s how we solved the problem of the too-ripe bananas!!!
 The cake tasted as sweet and moist as it was healthy.
+You may be able to cut the sugar down even more, depending how ripe your bananas are.
 What a great recipe to try with your family.